 LinkedIn lead generation adverts are a great way to drive new business for your B2B company.
 We walk you through how to improve your ads to increase impact on your bottom line.

 But when you’re spending a large proportion of your marketing budget, you want to be sure that your efforts are having the desired effect.

-As competition for ad space grows and attention share decreases, LinkedIn’s lead generation form ads offer an alternative with minimum hassle for users.
+As competition for ad space grows and attention share decreases, LinkedIn’s lead generation form ads offer an alternative ad type with minimal hassle.

-Another instalment of our expert panellist series, we spoke to Emilia Lingwood from Blueclaw Media.
-Emilia, Paid Lead Expert at digital performance marketing agency Blueclaw, shared her insight on lead generation for B2B with LinkedIn ads.
+We spoke to Emilia Lingwood from Blueclaw Media for her insight on lead generation for B2B with LinkedIn ads.

 Let’s get stuck in.

 Lead gen forms on LinkedIn are a great advertising option to remove barriers for users interested in converting.

 Lead gen forms come pre-filled with LinkedIn profile data, letting members send you their professional info with just a couple of clicks.
 And even better, they don’t have to leave the social platform to become a lead.